PraisyRivritha/generate-superheroname/README.md

-Using node modules it would generate a random super hero name 🎭 !!!
+Using external node modules it would generate a random super hero name 🎭 !!!